richmedina/vot-dev/README.md

   - Allowed: 't', 'p0', 'kw', 'kk', etc.
   - Not allowed: 'at', '1p', '-k', etc.

 *Note that phone labels that don't use IPA or romanization will be ignored.
-Furthermore, any other tiers that do not contain the label 'phone(s)' or 'word(s)' (eg, 'lexical items', 'notes' or 'utterances') will also be ignored.
+Furthermore, any other tiers that do not contain the name 'phone(s)' or 'word(s)' (eg, 'lexical items', 'notes' or 'utterances') will also be ignored.

 What is **prohibited**:
-* Tier labels with inconsistent naming, for example:
+* Tier names with inconsistent naming, for example:
   - 'Word', 'Phones' [mixture of singular and plural]
   - 'words', 'phone' [mixture of singular and plural]
   - 'Mary's - words', 'Mary - phones' [inconsistent spelling]
   - 'Mary - words', 'Mary-phones' [inconsistent spacing]
 * Unequal number of word and phone tiers, for example:
   - 'Phones', 'Words-Mary', 'Phones-Mary' [an additional 'Phones' tier]
-* Using the word 'stops' in any of the tier labels, for example:
+* Using the word 'stops' in any of the tier names, for example:
   - 'stops'
   - 'stops tier'
   - 'Tier stops'